ajanet1993/8086/Data Entry Analysis/Data Entry Analysis.md

 ## Response to the above stated problems.
 The issues that are stated can be resolved as follows.
 1. The data in all 3 files can be combined into one file.
-2. New column Time should be added to get information related to day and night distribution of species.
+2. New column 'time' should be added to get information related to day and night distribution of species.
-3. Each column is clearly named with units of measurement.
+3. Each column should be clearly stated with units of measurement.
 4. Combining all 3 files into one file makes the data analysis task easy and efficient.

 ## Potential Table that can address the issues.